AkhileshA/Notes/oop java/inheretence.md

 ### Dynamic Method Dispatch

-Method overriding forms the basis for one of Java’s most powerful
-concepts: dynamic method dispatch.
 Dynamic method dispatch is the mechanism by which a call to an overridden method is resolved at run time, rather than compile time.
 Dynamic method dispatch is important because this is how Java implements run-time polymorphism.